mcosovic/JuliaGrid.jl/docs/src/man/generator.md

 ## Measurement Generator

-The function uses the AC power flow analysis or predefined data to generate measurements.
-The standalone measurement generator produces measurement data in the form described earlier in the state estimation module.
+The function uses the AC power flow analysis or predefined user data to generate measurements.
+The standalone measurement generator produces measurement data in a form suitable for the state estimation function.

 ---

 ## Run Settings

-The standalone measurement generator receives inputs for measurement variances, and inputs for measurement sets, to produce measurement data and exports those in **h5-file** or **xlsx-file**.
-The settings should be given as input arguments of the function `runmg(...)`.
+The standalone measurement generator receives inputs for measurement variances, and inputs for measurement sets, to produce measurement data.
+There are two export formats supported for the measurement data, `.h5` or `.xlsx` file.
+The settings are provided as input arguments of the function `runmg(...)`.

-Although the syntax is given in a certain order, for methodological reasons, only `DATA` must appear, and the order of other inputs is arbitrary, as well as their appearance.
+The order of inputs and their appearance is arbitrary, with only DATA input required.
+Still, for the methodological reasons, the syntax examples follow a certain order.

 ### Syntax
 ```julia-repl